jcrites/web-terminal/README.md

 **Author:** [Justin Crites](https://github.com/jcrites) ([HN](https://news.ycombinator.com/user?id=jcrites))
 **Status:** Draft
-**Version:** 1.0.2 (2023-10-04 12:40:00 PDT)
+**Version:** 1.3.0 (2023-10-04 13:09:00 PDT)

 ### Elevator Pitch

+WebTerminal is a complete re-imagining of the command-line environment, based on the idea that the terminal's display canvas is an HTML WebView, bringing all the advantages of web browsers to the terminal.

+### Summary
-Imagine a command-line terminal where the canvas is an HTML WebView.
-Running commands from the shell results in appending new HTML into the WebView DOM.

-Programs will output structured data, like lists and tables.
-The terminal intelligently renders them as HTM.
+Imagine a command-line terminal where the canvas is an HTML WebView, and the entire experience is designed to take advantage of that.
+When you run a command from the shell, it produces structured output (like JSON) that is rendered into HTML and appended to the DOM.
+The terminal understands when programs output lists and tables, and renders their shapes intelligently as HTML.

-Programs can display any kind of graphical content or supported by HTML - they aren't limited to rendering "Terminal User Interfaces (TUIs)" using grids of characters.
-The terminal gains the full powers of a full-fledged web browser.
-Beyond simple structured data like tables, programs can output rich visual data, such as charts and graphs.
-The terminal environment will facilitate visualizing complex data (such as lists of data points).
+Programs have access to all the display capabilities supported by HTML; they are not limited to rendering "Terminal User Interfaces (TUIs)" made up by grids of characters.
+The terminal gains the powers of a full-fledged web browser.
+Programs can output rich visual data like charts, graphs, and images.
+The terminal will facilitate data analysis and visualization, such as plotting data sets.
+The terminal will still however be useful and efficient as the daily-driver for typical software development.

+The terminal's interactivity is super-charged.
+While traditional shells like ZSH enable the user to customize their prompt and colors (like with [Oh-My-Zsh](https://ohmyz.sh/)), their customization is limited by their medium: terminals are grids of characters, and once output has been displayed, it's frozen.
+In WebTerminal, by contrast, users can customize their experience in any way that can be supported by HTML, CSS, and JavaScript.
+Structured program output will be converted into HTML, with microformats to preserve semantic information, and style sheets will determine how it's displayed.
+Semantic information, like that a string represents a filename, or alternatively a timestamp, will be preserved in the UI.
+JavaScript executing within the UI will interact with that structured data semantically: if a user clicks on a filename that appears in the output of a program (like `ls`), then the UI will *know* that it's a file path, and it can display a opup menu with actions like "Open File", "Copy Absolute Path", etc.

+WebTerminal's behavior can be extended (via an extension system, a la VS Code), and programs run within WebTerminal can also provide their own JavaScript that will affect the display of the UI, or that might execute within the user's shell environment.

 **Inspiration**: The ideas underlying this concept are not new, though our specific approach might be.
 To read more about related ideas, see below or the [Inspiration](#inspiration) section.